tryingsomestuff/Minic/README.md

 * 0.93..0.95 : re-tune almost everything
 * 0.96..0.98 : some tuning and SEE fix
 * 0.99 : random draw eval
+* 1.00 : tweak evak and search, work on TT scheme, some fixes, !!
+1 year anniversary release !!

 ## Thanks